niketnishi/data_project_unit_test/README.md

 ### About
-This project imports match and delivery data from csv file and loads into the database and process the data
+This project imports match and delivery data from csv file and loads into the Mysql database.
+And we query database tables using mysql connector.

 #### Install and configure Mysql
 ```